SOCKET: SOft Collision Kernel EsTimator for Sparse Attention: Abstract

 \section{Abstract}

-Exploiting sparsity during long-context inference is central to scaling large language models, as attention dominates the cost of autoregressive decoding.
-Sparse attention reduces this cost by restricting computation to a subset of tokens, but its effectiveness depends critically on efficient scoring and selection of relevant tokens at inference time.
-We revisit Locality-Sensitive Hashing (LSH) as a sparsification primitive and introduce SOCKET, a SOft Collision Kernel EsTimator that replaces hard bucket matches with probabilistic, similarity-aware aggregation.
-Our key insight is that hard LSH produces discrete collision signals and is therefore poorly suited for ranking.
-In contrast, soft LSH aggregates graded collision evidence across hash tables, preserving the stability of relative ordering among the true top-$k$ tokens.
-This transformation elevates LSH from a candidate-generation heuristic to a principled and mathematically grounded scoring kernel for sparse attention.
-Leveraging this property, SOCKET enables efficient token selection without ad-hoc voting mechanism, and matches or surpasses established sparse attention baselines across multiple long-context benchmarks using diverse set of models.
-With a custom CUDA kernel for scoring keys and a Flash Decode Triton backend for sparse attention, SOCKET achieves up to 1.5$\times$ higher throughput than FlashAttention, making it an effective tool for long-context inference.
+Exploiting sparsity during long-context inference is key to scaling large language models, as attention dominates the cost of autoregressive decoding.
+Sparse attention reduces this cost by restricting computation to a subset of tokens, but its effectiveness depends on efficient scoring and selection at inference time.
+We revisit Locality-Sensitive Hashing (LSH) and introduce SOCKET, a SOft Collision Kernel EsTimator that replaces hard bucket matches with probabilistic, similarity-aware aggregation.
+Traditional LSH yields binary collision signals that limit ranking quality and require substantial memory to perform well.
+In contrast, soft LSH accumulates graded collision evidence across hash tables, preserving top-k ordering with significantly less memory.
+This reframes LSH from a candidate generator into a principled scoring kernel for sparse attention.
+Leveraging this property, SOCKET enables efficient token selection without ad hoc voting and matches or surpasses prior sparse attention methods across multiple long-context benchmarks.
+With a custom CUDA scoring kernel and a Flash Decode Triton backend, SOCKET achieves up to 1.5$\times$ higher throughput than FlashAttention.
 Code is open-sourced at \url{https://github.com/amarka8/SOCKET}.